remblock/REMChain-Automated-Bot/README.md

 **Step 2: Obtain your Chat Identification Number**

-To get the chat ID, open the following URL in your web-browser:
+To get your Chat ID, open the following URL in your web-browser:

 `https://api.telegram.org/bot<TOKEN>/getUpdates` > replace `<TOKEN>` with your bot token.